kirbyt/site-www-thecave-com/_posts/2014-10-13-iphone-6-plus-is-too-big-for-me-but-i-bought-it-anyways.markdown

 ## Not a Developer

 Would I buy an iPhone 6 Plus if I weren't a developer?
 Nope, I would not.
-In fact I would not by the iPhone 6 either, at least not right now.
+In fact I would not buy the iPhone 6 either, at least not right now.
 My iPhone 5 suits me well, and I would have no good reason to upgrade if I weren't a developer.

 ## What I Really Want